SpaceVim

 Key Bindings Descriptions

-* initiate navigation transient state on current symbol and jump forwards
+* highlight current symbol and jump forwards

-# initiate navigation transient state on current symbol and jump backwards
+# highlight current symbol and jump backwards

 Key Bindings Descriptions